sadesyllas/EasyNetQ.HostedService/README.md

 }
 ```

+## Message interception

+To intercept messages, register an `IIncomingMessageInterceptor` or an
+`IOutgoingMessageInterceptor` with dependency injection, to intercept
+incoming and outgoing messages, respectively.

+To differentiate between message interceptor implementations, eg, per
+specific consumer or producer, instead use the `IIncomingMessageInterceptor<T>` and
+`IOutgoingMessageInterceptor<T>` interfaces.

 ## Verification of NuGet packages

 To verify the integrity of the NuGet packages, checkout the git tag matching